Procedural Design Systems: How Sailop Generates Infinite Palettes

 return { h: hue, s: saturation, l: lightness };

 The background is never pure white (#fff).
-It's always tinted toward the primary hue:
+It is always tinted toward the primary hue:

 function generateBackground(primaryHue: number, rng: () => number) {